threadi/downloadlist/readme.txt

 - Drag & Drop sorting
 - Remove files from list
 - Optionally assign files to download lists and assign the download lists to the block
+- Use global settings for all download lists and export/import them to other projects

 = Supports =